 Patients who have suffered prolonged and heavy onset of COVID after about 1-3 months experience severe hair loss.
 The main hypothesis that links COVID and hair loss connects high levels of stress associated with contracting the virus.
-Especially back in 2020 when little was known about the disease and on top of an already stressful circumstance – people were hospitalised with a new, unknown virus.
-However, post-COVID hair loss occurs twice as fast than usual stress-related hair loss (known as telogen effluvium): an average of 56 days or 8 weeks after COVID vs 90 days or 3 months, in the standard case of stress-related hair loss.
-Furthermore, a proportion of people who suffer from post COVID hair loss, report that their hair never grew back to the same density as it was before.
+Especially back in 2020 when little was known about the disease and on top of an already stressful circumstance – people were hospitalized with a new, unknown virus.
+However, post-COVID hair loss occurs twice as fast as usual stress-related hair loss (known as telogen effluvium): an average of 56 days or 8 weeks after COVID vs 90 days or 3 months, in the standard case of stress-related hair loss.
+Furthermore, a proportion of people who suffer from post-COVID hair loss, report that their hair never grew back to the same density as it was before.

-In this article we examine the reasons behind the fast onset of post COVID hair loss, why your hair may not go back to its previous state and what to do about it all if you're facing post COVID hair loss.
+In this article, we examine the reasons behind the fast onset of post-COVID hair loss, why your hair may not go back to its previous state, and what to do about it all if you're facing post-COVID hair loss.

 Three phases of hair growth

-1. anagen – growth stage (2-7 years)
+- anagen – growth stage (2-7 years)

-2. catagen – transition stage (10-14 days) and
+- catagen – transition stage (10-14 days) and

-3. telogen – resting stage (3-6 months)
+- telogen – resting stage (3-6 months)

 Stress during COVID and hair loss

-1. Physical stressors can be as mild as a high fever or having to be placed on a ventilator due to moderate to severe respiratory complications.
+- Physical stressors can be as mild as a high fever or having to be placed on a ventilator due to moderate to severe respiratory complications.

 This however, doesn't fully explain the accelerated speed at which post-COVID hair loss occurs in comparison to usual stress-related hair loss (3-6 months vs 4-6 weeks in COVID), so let's examine it further.

 When you contract COVID, depending on the strength of your immune system your body might experience a cytokine storm – a severe immune reaction in which the body releases too many cytokines into the blood too quickly.
 Cytokine are proteins that signal your body to manufacture immune cells to help fight the disease.
-This process causes inflammation in your body tissues – including lining of your organs, your skin and – scalp.
+This process causes inflammation in your body tissues – including the lining of your organs, your skin, and – your scalp.

 In males, androgenic hair thinning starts at the crown of the head and vertex with pronounced areas of baldness.
 In women, the hair loss is diffused and evenly spread around the top part of your scalp.
-In this case, anagen (growth) stage shortens, and telogen (resting) stage – extends which means that your hair is growing for less amount of time and falls out sooner.
+In this case, the anagen (growth) stage shortens, and the telogen (resting) stage – extends which means that your hair is growing for less amount of time and falls out sooner.

 Androgenic alopecia and COVID